lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Localbitmap title='A non-encoded Bitmap'}

 In order to reduce the resulting frame size, the encoded Bitmap is shortened by applying the following algorithm: all the right-most contiguous bytes in the encoded Bitmap that have all their bits set to 1 MUST NOT be transmitted.
-Because the fragment sender knows the actual Bitmap size, it can reconstruct the original Bitmap with the trailing 1 bit optimized away.
+Because the SCHC fragment sender knows the actual Bitmap size, it can reconstruct the original Bitmap with the trailing 1 bit optimized away.
 In the example shown in {{Fig-transmittedbitmap}}, the last 2 bytes of the Bitmap shown in {{Fig-Localbitmap}} comprise bits that are all set to 1, therefore they are not sent.

 ~~~~
      <-------   R  ------->